 By sharing these essential metrics, teams will be better able to improve service level agreements, customer journeys, individual product features and more.
 However, it is not just between development and operations professionals that DevOps-powered companies share information.
 For example, positive usage data can also be highly beneficial for marketing professionals.

 The overall focus of DevOps is on increasing and refining collaboration between development and operations departments, creating shared responsibility, awareness and dedication towards continual service improvement.
-Those involved in creating products and services have valuable insights and skills to share with those who deploy and maintain them and vice versa.
+Those involved in creating products and services have valuable insights and skills to share with those who deploy and maintain them, and vice versa.
 Why continue working in silos when there is a far more constructive way staring you in the face?

-How can a DevOps Certification Help my Business?
+How Can DevOps Help My Business?

 However, DevOps is not just about creating better products and services for release.
 It also deals with how to respond and adapt to potential issues (which, in the world of IT service development, are sadly unavoidable).
 With improved incident response times, more frequent review cycles and automated tests, DevOps-empowered companies can ensure that any issues can be dealt with swiftly and then fully utilized in order to aid future development.
 Remember, too much delay in solving issues can quickly lead to customer dissatisfaction and opportunities for competitors.
 Given how familiar development teams are with the ins and outs of their products, why shouldn’t they have more of a hand in adapting them when necessary?